jeremygradisher/resources/cool-websites.md

 https://www.chefgpt.xyz/ - ChefGPT is a free tool that helps you generate recipes.
 It's a Chrome extension that uses AI to generate recipes.
 It's free and easy to use.

 https://vocalremover.org/ - Vocal Remover is a free tool that helps you remove vocals from songs.
 It's a Chrome extension that uses AI to remove vocals from songs.
 It's free and easy to use.

+https://www.edx.org/ - Access 2000 free online courses from 140 leading institutions worldwide.
+Gain new skills and earn a certificate of completion.
+Join today.

+https://www.coursera.org/ - Choose from hundreds of free courses or pay to earn a Course or Specialization Certificate.
+Explore our catalog of online degrees, certificates, Specializations, & MOOCs in data science, computer science, business, health, and dozens of other topics.

+https://www.udemy.com/ - Udemy is an online learning and teaching marketplace with over 155,000 courses and 40 million students.
+Learn programming, marketing, data science and more.

+https://www.skillshare.com/ - Skillshare is a learning platform with online classes taught by the world's best practitioners.
+Personalized, on-demand learning in design, photography, and more.

+https://www.remove.bg/ - Remove Image Background: 100% automatically – in 5 seconds – without a single click – for free.

+https://www.supermeme.ai/ - Supermeme is a free tool that helps you create memes.
+It's a Chrome extension that uses AI to create memes.
+It's free and easy to use.

+https://jrake.com/ - this site will create a picture from your text

+https://www.deadmansswitch.net/ - send emails to your loved ones after you die.

+https://alfred.camera/ - Alfred Camera is a free tool that helps you turn your phone into a security camera.
+It's a Chrome extension that uses AI to turn your phone into a security camera.
+It's free and easy to use.

+https://www.ifixit.com/ - iFixit is a global community of people helping each other repair things.
+Let's fix the world, one device at a time.
+Troubleshoot with experts in the Answers forum—and build your own how-to guides to share with the world.
+Fix your Apple and Android devices—and buy all the parts and tools needed for your DIY repair projects.

+https://www.blinkist.com/ - Blinkist lets you read the key lessons from 4000+ nonfiction books in 15 min or fewer.
+Start your free trial today and find out how.

+https://www.chatfast.io/ - Upload files, provide website url, a GPT Chatbot will be built for you that can answer any questions about your content in real-time.

+https://www.copy.ai/ - free tier 2,000 words per month.

+https://otter.ai/ - Get an AI meeting assistant that records audio, writes notes, automatically captures slides, and generates summaries.

+https://axiom.ai/ - Browser Automation.
+Quickly, without code Save time - use browser bots to automate website actions and repetitive tasks on any website or web app.
+Get 2 hours of bot run time for free, sign up to one of our packages for more!
+Run time is counted from when your bot starts running to when it finishes - you can spend as long building as you like.
+Stopped runs or errors don't count, either!
+The maximum duration of a single run during the free trial is 30 mins. $15 gets you 5 hours. $50 gets you 30 hours.